 The Bullet that Missed by Richard Osman

-This third delectable creation of The Thursday Murder club is a perfect blend of the usual ingredients: charming characters, exciting plot, and reliable touches of humour.
+This third delectable creation of The Thursday Murder club is a perfect blend of the usual ingredients: delightful characters, exciting plot, and reliable touches of humour.
 There’s never a dull moment in the retirement community of Coopers Chase.

 As always, Osman highlights the charming quirks of his elderly amateur sleuths.
 Though unfailingly kind and generous, they’re not above judging the people they meet as well as each other.
 Ron is scheduled to appear on TV with Mike Waghorn, a local TV host whose quirk is his well-cultivated image.
 Mike plays squash, moisturizes, and is careful not to be seen drinking cider in public, even though he enjoys it more than wine.
 Ron’s assessment of his host?
 All wag and no horn.